 Apple, you will not be entirely surprised to learn, only supports its own Siri assistant on the HomePod.
 We’re sure there’s plenty of fodder for a debate over which virtual assistant is best, but we’re not going to pass judgment on that topic today.
 Instead, we’re going to give this one to Sonos simply because two choices is better than no choice at all.

 Access to music

 When it comes to Sonos as a wireless music system, your choices for music sources are virtually unlimited.
 Via the Sonos app, you can add accounts for tons of services.
-Apple Music, Spotify, Google Play, YouTube Music, Pandora, Deezer, SiriusXM… the list goes on and on.
+Apple Music, Spotify, Google Play, YouTube Music, Pandora, Deezer, SiriusXM … the list goes on and on.
 Plus, Sonos can access your entire personal collection of music, whether it’s on your computer, a hard drive attached to your computer, or a hard drive attached to your network.
-It will happily find your iTunes library (or soon, your Apple Music library) and give you access to that too.
+It will happily find your Apple Music library and give you access to that, too.
 Got some tunes on your phone you want to play?
 No problem.
-You can even (if you buy a Sonos Amp or Sonos Connect) pipe in music from a turntable.
+You can even pipe in music from a turntable, if you purchase a Sonos Amp or Sonos Connect.
 It sounds like music nirvana, and it is, but things change a bit once you start using a voice assistant to try to access this incredible array of music.

 If you set up a Sonos One with Alexa, you can access:

 - TuneIn Radio

 - Apple Music